 In summary, the “docs as code” approach is not limited to software documentation but can be extended to various forms of technical writing and knowledge management.
 By applying version control, automation, collaboration, and testing to technical documentation, organizations can improve documentation quality, maintainability, and accessibility across different domains and disciplines.

-Docs as code versus Microsoft Word
+Docs as Code Versus Microsoft Word

 Working with Office file formats like Microsoft Word allows users to locally edit, print, and share documents via email or file storage with other authors.
 Depending on the infrastructure, documents can be collaboratively edited via SharePoint or OneDrive.
 However, it becomes challenging, especially when different edited document versions need to be merged across organizational boundaries.
 An alternative to this approach is using wikis, where authors collaborate on documents.
 The process of formatting content into print-ready documents with attractive layouts is often cumbersome.
 Both approaches reach their limits when writers are required to maintain different versions of documents concurrently, for example, for different releases or products.